-One of the top questions that we are asked when submitting a claim as Veterans Coaches is, does it help to write a personal statement when submitting a claim.
+One of the top questions that we are asked when submitting a claim as Veterans Coaches is, does submitting a personal statement help submitting a claim.
 The short answer is yes.

 Personal statements can be super beneficial for the veteran.
 Aside from the obvious of telling the VA examiner and the VA reviewer your first-hand account of your condition, it provides the veteran the opportunity to truly understand the medical evidence that exists in the medical records that supports his or her claim.
 This is important because medical evidence is the number one factor when determining if a claim will be service-connected.

 Why include a personal statement?

 By committing to writing a personal statement, the veteran commits to thoroughly reviewing his or her own medical records.
 This will be not only beneficial when writing the statement but when it comes to the C&P exam as well.
 By having good knowledge of their condition, they are more prepared when asked questions on it during the exam.